chocolatey/choco/Scenarios.md

  * [PENDING] should not install the conflicting package in the lib directory
  * [PENDING] should not upgrade the exact version dependency

+#### when installing a package with no sources enabled

+ * should have no sources enabled result

 #### when installing a side by side package

  * config should match package result name